 Celestica Announces Third Quarter 2022 Financial Results

 TORONTO, Oct.
-24, 2022 (GLOBE NEWSWIRE) -- Celestica Inc. (TSX: CLS) (NYSE: CLS), a leader in design, manufacturing, hardware platform and supply chain solutions for the world's most innovative companies, today announced financial results for the quarter ended September 30, 2022 (Q3 2022)†.
+24, 2022 (GLOBE NEWSWIRE) -- Celestica Inc. CLS CLS, a leader in design, manufacturing, hardware platform and supply chain solutions for the world's most innovative companies, today announced financial results for the quarter ended September 30, 2022 (Q3 2022)†.

 "Our exceptional performance during the third quarter was marked by our highest non-IFRS operating margin* in our history and our highest non-IFRS adjusted EPS* in more than 20 years," said Rob Mionis, President and CEO, Celestica.